zahraatashgahi/QuickSelection/README.md

 ### Reference
 If you use this code, please consider citing the following paper:
 ```
-@misc{atashgahi2020quick,
+@article{atashgahi2021quick,
-      title={Quick and Robust Feature Selection: the Strength of Energy-efficient Sparse Training for Autoencoders},
+  title={Quick and robust feature selection: the strength of energy-efficient sparse training for autoencoders},
-      author={Zahra Atashgahi and Ghada Sokar and Tim van der Lee and Elena Mocanu and Decebal Constantin Mocanu and Raymond Veldhuis and Mykola Pechenizkiy},
+  author={Atashgahi, Zahra and Sokar, Ghada and van der Lee, Tim and Mocanu, Elena and Mocanu, Decebal Constantin and Veldhuis, Raymond and Pechenizkiy, Mykola},
-      year={2020},
+  journal={Machine Learning},
-      eprint={2012.00560},
+  pages={1--38},
-      archivePrefix={arXiv},
+  year={2021},
-      primaryClass={cs.LG}
+  publisher={Springer}
 }

 ```
 ### Acknowledgements
 Starting of the code is "sparse-evolutionary-artificial-neural-networks" which is available at: